 If you’re exercising intensely, you’re also losing minerals through sweat.
 Athletes have much higher requirements for essential nutrients, and this becomes a serious issue once they start restricting their energy intake for competitive or vanity reasons.

-Chronic stress further drains your nutritient resources.
+Chronic stress further drains your nutrient resources.
 You can, however, correct existing deficiencies by adapting your routine.

-In addition to eating a ton of veggies, I highly recommend you get your micronutrient levels checked at your doc’s office and start addressing existing imbalances.
+In addition to eating a ton of veggies, I highly recommend you get your micronutrient levels checked once a year and start addressing existing imbalances.
 If you’re a hard training individual or eat a less than optimal diet, you’re likely deficient in magnesium, zinc, selenium, b-vitamins, and maybe a handful of other micronutrients.

 How much do you need for optimum performance?
 Check out this guide to proper supplementation.